Entrepreneurship for Kids

 Kids have thoroughly enjoyed the workshops and I have seen them talk about things like a pitch, a business plan, and how to market.
 They really understood the concepts and that’s why they were able to implement them, which was great.

-Entrepreneurship Development Programme for Kids 33
+Entrepreneurial Development Programme for Kids 14

 Vaishali Shah